realA10001986/Time-Circuits-Display/AddOns.md

     </tr>
 </table>

-For longer cables, ie >50cm (>20in), I recommend using a twisted pair cable, and to connect it as follows:
+For longer cables, ie >50cm (>20in), I recommend using a shielded twisted pair (S/FTP) cable, and to connect it as follows:

 ![i2clongcable](DIY/img/i2clongcable.png)

+In case of a shielded cable, connected the shield to GND as well.

+If you experience sound stutter or stalled displays, the reason is in nearly all cases a problem with i2c cabling.
+SDA and SCL should be separated as far as possible to avoid cross-talk.
+Also, don't put the i2c cable too close to other cables.

 >Important: The TCD control board delivers and drives the i2c bus on 5V.
 Most sensors/GPS receivers operate on 3.3V.
 Therefore, you cannot connect the chips directly to the TCD control board without a level-shifter.
 This goes for the power supply as well as the i2c bus signals (SDA, SCL).
 I only use readily available sensor breakout boards that include level-shifters.